AI4WORK-Project/sliding-work-sharing/README.md

 #### Example Rules

-- if the battery status of robot is low, ask for human help
+- if the battery status of the robot is low, ask for human help
-- if the time of robot blocked is short and battery status of robot is not low, let robot continue trying
+- if the time the robot is already blocked is short and the battery status of the robot is not low, let the robot continue trying
-- if the time of robot blocked is moderate and battery status of robot is not low, Inform human about the problem
+- if the time the robot is already blocked is moderate and the battery status of the robot is not low, inform the human about the problem (so that they may decide if/when to help)

 To explore the example rules in detail, please refer to the FCL file located [here](src/main/resources/rules/ConstructionRobotAssistanceDecisionRules.fcl)